patrickzib/TSMD/README.md

 ## Time series Datasets for Motif Discovery

 First, due to limitations in the upload size on GitHub, we host the datasets at a different location.
 Please download the datasets using the following links:
-- Real time series Collection: TBD
+- Real time series Collection: https://kiwi.cmla.ens-cachan.fr/index.php/s/5Spg8BqxXssE2Fp

 Overall, our benchmark consider both real time series collection and a synthetic generator to evaluate specific parameters and characteristics.
 In total, we have the following datasets: